-Blogging is a past time for many while for some it’s their bread and butter.
-WordPress blogs have helped many individuals quit their regular jobs and generate decent income out of blogging using passive income sources such as Google AdSense, Affiliate Marketing, Sponsored posts and Paid reviews.
+Blogging is a pastime for many while for some it’s their bread and butter.
+WordPress blogs have helped many individuals quit their regular jobs and generate decent income out of blogging using passive income sources such as Google AdSense, Affiliate Marketing, Sponsored Posts, and Paid reviews.

-It ruins all their hard work and creates a huge impact on their regular earning if the passwords of their WordPress blog is compromised by any malicious user.
-Although WordPress takes high care on the security front of its platform, it is still highly vulnerable to the malicious attacks and hacks from people around the globe.
+It ruins all their hard work and creates a huge impact on their regular earning if the passwords of their WordPress blog are compromised by any malicious user.
+Although WordPress takes high care of the security front of its platform, it is still highly vulnerable to malicious attacks and hacks from people around the globe.

-Hence, most of the WordPress bloggers are often worried about the safety and security of their blogs when they start blogging.
-Are you one of those bloggers who feel dazed by the list of variouspasswords and usernames you got to remember?
+Hence, most WordPress bloggers are often worried about the safety and security of their blogs when they start blogging.
+Are you one of those bloggers who feel dazed by the list of various passwords and usernames you got to remember?

 Why Do You Need Password Manager Tools?

-Lately there have been reports of many password hacks on various different websites including WordPress powered blogs.
+Lately, there have been reports of many password hacks on various different websites including WordPress-powered blogs.
 If a hacker gains access to your blog, then your blog becomes vulnerable to some serious damage.
-Don’t assume that we are trying to scare you off from blogging but it is a fact and occurs almost each day to different number of bloggers all over the web for using unsafe easy to crack passwords.
+Don’t assume that we are trying to scare you off from blogging but it is a fact and occurs almost every day to a different number of bloggers all over the web for using unsafe easy to crack passwords.

 No need to make any guesses as here’s where Password Manager takes over.